HadesLabs/allpl0t/README.md

 tba

 ## FAQ
+### What are the original videos?
+Ignoring that you could just stop being a lazy f_ck and just search the videos, a playlist of all original releases is available at https://hanime.tv/playlists/ivkvzzwou9zhy01p772w.

 ### Only 3 releases???
 This is a joke project, and won't be maintained.
 I'm not putting too much work into this one.